chris-martin/chris-martin.org/in/posts/2024-05-hard-reality/post.md

 abstract: There's got to be more to life than touching grass.
 ---

 Most people don't seem to have a coherent articulation of what a "hard" job is.
 I started thinking about this in school a long time ago: Nearly everybody at Georgia Tech knows they're at the hardest school around, and about half of them believe they're in the hardest degree program there.
-Computer programmers all know they work on some of humanity's hardest problems.[^cyber] But they're hard-pressed to give any demonstrable rationale.
+Computer programmers all know they work on some of humanity's hardest problems.<sup>1</sup> But they're hard-pressed to give any demonstrable rationale.
 Harder tasks are those which ask more of you, but more of what?
 The judgements are just vibes.

-  [^cyber]: "It is — it is a huge problem. [...]
-The security aspect of cyber is very, very tough.
-And maybe it's hardly doable." - President Donald Trump, 2016

 I'd like to offer some clarity by suggesting that there are at least two fairly distinct senses in which activities can be described as difficult.
 The two I have in mind are: